 - Blood sugar

-Your health care provider will ask you to make changes in your lifestyle and diet.
+Your provider will ask you to make changes in your lifestyle and diet.
 This can help lower high blood fats.

 If lifestyle changes do not work, your provider may ask you to take medicines to help lower blood fat levels, such as: